When it’s time to seek an immigration status change, the representation and guidance of an experienced immigration lawyer can be immensely helpful.

 - Answer your questions and explain your options

 - Provide you with clear legal advice

-- Explain how they can help you.
+- Explain how he can help you.